I'm a title. Click here to edit me

 • A TICA registration.
 A three-generation pedigree is also offered for an additional charge of $50.
 A five-generation pedigree is also available for an additional charge of $75. (both pedigree choices are optional)

-• Once you have chosen your kitten, you will receive weekly photos and updates so you can follow along with your new baby's progress and growth.
+• Once you have chosen your kitten, you will receive weekly photos, videos, and updates so you can follow along with your new baby's progress and growth.
 We love to show them off!
 They're just too cute!

 • Our awesome Kitten Take-Home Gift!!!
 Each kitten receives a made-to-order, handmade, crocheted kitten bed made in your choice of color, courtesy of Auntie Kim's Cat Beds (auntiekimscatbeds.com).
 Auntie Kim also allows parents of Willetteragol kittens to upgrade the size of their kitten bed at a huge discount, as long as parents contact her before they pick up their kitten, and provide enough time for the bed's creation.
 These beds are made to order and special just for your new baby.
 No other cattery in America will send your baby home with one of these wonderful beds.

 When/how can I schedule my interview?